Easy Homemade Marinara Sauce

 For those family pizza nights, how about having homemade pizza sauce on hand?
 You will because you have this sauce in the freezer.
 This sauce can also used as a dip for these mini ham and cheese calzone and fried ravioli (they are so good, I need to write a recipe for those).
 So as you can see, the uses are endless.

-If you’ve tried this Easy Homemade Marinara Sauce or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Easy Homemade Marinara Sauce or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 2 tablespoons olive oil